 Publications

 Kao, Kristen, Ellen Lust, Marwa Shalaby, and Chagai Weiss.
-“Group Gender Composition and Perceptions of Legitimacy.”
-Conditional Accept at American Political Science Review.
+2023.
+“Female Representation in Legislative Committees and Perceptions of Legitimacy: Evidence from a Harmonized Experiment in Jordan, Morocco, and Tunisia”.
+American Political Science Review.
 Available here.

 Kao, Kristen.
 With Kate Baldwin and Ellen Lust.
+2023.
 “Is Authority Fungible?
 Legitimacy, Domain Congruence, and the Limits of Power in Africa.”
-Draft available upon request.
-Conditional Accept at the American Journal of Political Science
+American Journal of Political Science.
+Available here

 With Ferree, Karen, Boniface Dulani, Adam S. Harris, Ellen Lust, Cecilia Ahsan Jansson, and Erica Metheney.
 2023.
 “Symptoms and Stereotypes: Perceptions and Responses to Covid-19 in Malawi and Zambia.”
 Comparative Political Studies.
 Available here.